Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test5_clue_analysis.md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 5/5
+### Fake Clues: 1/5
-**Excellent - Outstanding**
+**Poor - Needs significant revision**

-Fake clues 1 and 2 are effective in misdirecting to the wrong answer choices.
-Clue 1 describes a competitive sport, and clue 2 talks about artistic expression, both of which are unrelated to the correct answer 'video game' and could apply to other choices like 'book' or 'movie'.
-The extra clue also serves as a good misdirection, describing a medium that could apply to various forms of entertainment.
+Fake clues completely fail to point toward the wrong answer choices.
+They describe unrelated activities like board games or sports, which doesn't effectively misdirect the player.
+Clues should clearly point toward the book/movie choice to effectively mislead the player.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices